When one of the three cones does not function at all or is missing, the most severe color blindness occurs.

 However, those are not so accurate because of the difference between each of the monitor's characteristics.

-(You can also watch color blindness simulation video.)
+(You can also watch the color blindness simulation video1 and video2.)